Do Go On - 334 - Pan Am Flight 73

 I love Murray's style.

-Murray's got the title of That 50s Ad Man
+Murray's got the title of that 50s ad man.

-and Murray's asking a question, which is,
+And Murray's asking a question, which is,

-when you're a kid, what's some food your mum or dad made
+When you're a kid, what's some food your mom or dad made that just can't be beat?

 And to this day, you still love.